 What is a Blackwater Dive?

-Most blackwater dives are done in water too deep to dive to the bottom.
-Unlike other scuba divers, the point is not to see the bottom and the life that resides there, it is to examine the life that lives at different strata of the ocean.
-Some divers never descend more than 10 feet below the surface.
+Unlike other scuba dives, the point is not to see the bottom and the life that resides there.
+The point is to examine the life that lives in different strata of the ocean.
+Some divers never descend more than 20 feet below the surface.
 Other divers explore the 30-60 foot strata.
 A few divers with the appropriate certification may explore the 60-100 foot strata.
 Each ocean stratum has different life in it; you can do many black water dives and still be discovering new things.

 Why Do a Blackwater Dive?